It All Began With The Spice

 Sign up and get a free book!

-Join Melody's newsletter and get a free copy of Mistletoe Mishaps, a holiday novella set in the Taurean Warriors universe.
+Join Melody's newsletter and get a free copy of Alien Attraction, the prequel novella to the the Taurean Warriors Series.